mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 import pandas as pd
 ```

+In order to evaluate your LLM with mlflow.evaluate(), your LLM has to be one of the following type:
+1. A `mlflow.pyfunc.PyFuncModel()` instance or a URI pointing to a logged mlflow.pyfunc.PyFuncModel model.
+In general we call that MLflow model.
+The
+2. A `python function` that takes in string inputs and outputs a single string.
+3. An `MLflow Deployments` endpoint URI pointing to a local MLflow Deployments Server, Databricks Foundation Models API, and External Models in Databricks Model Serving.
+4. Set `model=None`, and put model outputs in data.
+Only applicable when the data is a Pandas dataframe.

+For this case let's use an mlflow model.

 Let's start by logging our translation model on mlflow.
 For this tutorial let's use a gpt3.5 with a system prompt